 The Professional Education Programs Unit is housed in the College of Education.
 The Unit is the governing body for all programs preparing candidates for careers in the field of education.
 Endorsement programs are offered at the undergraduate and graduate levels.
-All endorsement programs are approved by the Virginia Department of Education and the Unit is accredited by the National Council for the Accreditation of Teacher Education (NCATE), now the Council for the Accreditation of Educator Preparation (CAEP).
+All endorsement programs are approved by the Virginia Department of Education and the Unit is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The Unit Head is the Dean of the College of Education.
-Departments in the College of Education include: Teaching and Learning; Health, Physical Education, Recreation and Dance; School and Community Counseling; Administrative & Organizational Leadership; and Doctoral Studies.
+Departments in the College of Education include:

+Teaching and Learning; Health, Physical Education, Recreation and Dance; School and Community Counseling; Administrative & Organizational Leadership; and Doctoral Studies.